Academic Integrity at Baruch College: Summary for Faculty

 - See below for more on the reporting process.

 Discussing the syllabus item early in the semester (with later reminders) provides important reinforcement.
 Although ignorance of our rules is not a legitimate excuse, many college students are indeed ignorant of the norms of college classrooms, which, in many cases diverge from those of high schools.
-Baruch College is one of the most culturally diverse campuses in the nation, with students from more than 100 countries.
-Moreover, faculty preferences about collaboration on some types of assignments, for example, runs the gamut from forbidden to encouraged: make sure your students know the rules in your classroom.
+Baruch College is one of the most culturally diverse campuses in the nation, with students from more than 100 countries, many of which do not interpret “academic integrity” as in the U.S..
+Not that there is unanimous agreement even at Baruch, where, for example faculty preferences about collaboration between students, for example, runs the gamut from forbidden to encouraged.
+The point is to make sure your students know the rules in your classroom.
 Clear definitions of cheating and plagiarism (contained in the college’s Academic Honesty statement) can be very helpful, as can explanation of the seriousness of academic integrity and the consequences of violating it.

 - You might like to refer your students to the Student Guide to Academic Integrity, written by Baruch students.

 - Baruch’s online plagiarism tutorial provides explanations, exercises, and examples.
 A self-test associated with the tutorial is available via Blackboard (look in the “My Organizations” section for the “Plagiarism Tutorial and Quiz.”)
-For more info, contact Prof. Aisha Peña: (646) 312-1611 or Aisha.Pena@baruch.cuny.edu.
+For more info, contact Prof. Stephen Francoeur: (646) 312-1620 or stephen.francoeur@baruch.cuny.edu.

 - Plagiarism can occur intentionally or unintentionally.
 Unintentional plagiarism, called “patchwriting” in a national study of plagiarism conducted by Prof. Rebecca Moore Howard of Syracuse University, is an opportunity to teach students about ethically incorporating the ideas of others into their own work.
 A good, free, online resource to help students understand plagiarism and incorporating sources is the OWL (Online Writing Lab) at Purdue University.